 Three of the focuses of my blog are Financial Literacy/Money, Business/Entrepreneurship and Technology.
-Much of today’s business is conducted online.
-There are some keys to selling your merchandise online.
-The following contributed post is entitled, Here’s How To Sell Your Products Online.
+No matter what kind of business you’re running, keeping your data safe has to be a top priority.
+The following contributed post is entitled, Safeguarding Your Business: Top Tips To Keep You and Your Data Safe.

 * * *

 So much more than money goes into the setting up and running of a successful business.
 Behind every one are countless hours of hard work and effort, not to mention the emotional investment.
 It can take time away from our families and other interests, so if something goes wrong, it can be pretty galling.
 It is little wonder that making sure your business is protected to the highest possible standard is a significant concern for all business owners.
 Unfortunately, it is not the easiest thing to do, as the things that can harm your business can change and evolve all the time.
 However, there are things you can do to safeguard your business and give it the best possible chance of longevity, and that is what we are going to look at here.

 Cybercrime is a massive problem facing businesses these days, as so many business operations and functions are carried out online.
 Cybercriminals and hackers are becoming more and more sophisticated, with whole countries and governments falling victims in the past.

 The first thing that you need to do is to put tactics and safeguarding measures into place against malware.
 Malware is a type of software that has malicious intent, spyware, and viruses.

 There are various programs and pieces of software that you can download to protect against these, but they only work if you keep them up to date.
 If you have an IT company managing the digital side of your business, they should be implementing these and keeping on top of it all.